Water Efficiency at UCSF

 Laboratory research water quality standards may require the use of water which has been de-mineralized by De-Ionized or Reverse Osmosis systems.
 UCSF supplies Type III purified water with typical ranges of .71-.82ms.
 These systems consume water in the production process, as mineralized water is separated out and rejected to the drain.
 The Parnassus central Plant re-uses the reject water in the cooling tower system.

-Since 2014, Housing has been replacing showerheads with high efficiency models, and installing aerators on faucets.
-This effort reduced Housing water consumption by 14% since the program started.
+Since 2014, Housing has been replacing showerheads with high efficiency models and installing aerators on faucets.
+As a result, water consumption has been reduced by 14%.

 Learn more about Sustainability in Housing